simonmichael/hledger/hledger/hledger.m4.md

   b
 ```

-If both `commodity` and `D` directives are found for a commodity,
-`commodity` takes precedence for setting decimal mark and display style.

-If you are using `D` and also [checking](#check) commodities, you will need
+Interactions with other directives:

+For setting a commodity's display style, a `commodity` directive has highest priority,
+then a `D` directive.

+For detecting a commodity's decimal mark during parsing, `decimal-mark` has highest priority,
+then `commodity`, then `D`.

+For checking commodity symbols with the [check command](#check),
-to add a `commodity` directive similar to the `D`.
+a `commodity` directive is required (`hledger check commodities` ignores `D` directives).

-(The `hledger check commodities` command expects `commodity` directives, and ignores `D`).
+Downsides:

-Downsides: omitting commodity symbols
+omitting commodity symbols
 makes your financial data less explicit, less portable, and less trustworthy in an audit.
 It is usually an unsustainable shortcut; sooner or later you will want to track multiple commodities.
-D is overloaded with functions redundant with `commodity` and `decimal mark`.
+D is overloaded with functions redundant with `commodity` and `decimal-mark`.
 And it works differently from Ledger's `D`.

-### Default parent account
+### `apply account` directive

-The `apply account` directive sets a parent account which will be prepended
+This directive sets a default parent account, which will be prepended
 to all accounts in following entries, until an `end apply account` directive
 or end of current file.
 Eg: